 3. Clean History Regularly

 A browser can give away information about what sites you are visiting and can be a serious threat to your privacy.
 To prevent getting caught or to avoid others from knowing what you were doing on the browser or the Internet, remember to clean history after you are done with the browsing.
-There are options to clean history, cache and cookies in every browser you use.
+There are options to clean history, cache, and cookies in every browser you use.
 Some browsers like TOR etc do not store any information locally.
 You can use them if you are very serious about your privacy.
 Browsers like TOR would not let even the websites guess where you are located.

-Alternatively, you can use a third party computer junk cleaner to clear the history, cookies, cache, temporary files and registry.
-Using a third party cleaner would ensure that history is erased from all browsers you have on the machine you used.
+Alternatively, you can use a third-party computer junk cleaner to clear the history, cookies, cache, temporary files, and registry.
+Using a third-party cleaner would ensure that history is erased from all browsers you have on the machine you used.

 An operating system should always be up to date with patches and updates so that it is completely protected.
-Developers of Windows identify issues time to time and issue patches every second Tuesday of month.
+Developers of Windows identify issues from time to time and issue patches every second Tuesday of the month.
 You should install those updates.
 To make sure you do not miss out on updates, it is better to Turn on Windows Updates and choose the option to update automatically.
 You can set these properties using the Windows Updates option in Control Panel in Windows operating system.
 There are also several third-party software update checker programs available that keep on checking for updated versions of the software installed on your computer.